cljfx/css/README.md

 Charmingly Simple Styling is a library and a set of recommendations that solve these problems.
 Library provides a way to configure application style using clojure data structures and then construct special URLs to load CSS for styling JavaFX nodes that is derived from the same data structures.
-Recommendations help to setup cljfx application in a way that allows you to rapidly iterate on styling in a live app, reapplying all styles with a single form evaluation.
+Recommendations help setup cljfx application in a way that allows you to rapidly iterate on styling in a live app, reapplying all styles with a single form evaluation.

+TODO mention that not everything can be styled

 ## Installation and requirements